gmdfalk/blockify/README.md

 ## Installation
 ### Basic Requirements

+Mandatory:
   - Python3
-- Pulseaudio
-- Gstreamer1.0 (including the plugins you need for the audio formats you want to be able to play as interlude music)
   - Spotify > 1.0.12 (to get the latest version follow the instructions given here [Spotify-Client-1-x-beta-] (https://community.spotify.com/t5/Spotify-Community-Blog/Spotify-Client-1-x-beta-for-Linux-has-been-released/ba-p/1147084))
+  - wmtrcl (provides information about the Spotify window)

+Optional but highly recommended:
+  - Pulseaudio (allows muting Spotify instead of all system sound)
+  - Gstreamer1.0 (used to play music of your choice during muted ads.
+Requires pulseaudio.)

+Optional:
+  - docopt (provides a command-line interface for blockify and blockify-ui)

 ### Prepackaged